Culminate/docs/progs/ffmpeg.md

 - `-map 0:v -map 0:a:2` select all video stream and third audio stream
 - `-map 0 -map -0:a:1` select all stream except second audio stream.
 - `-map 0 -c:v libx264 -c:a copy` encodes all video streams with libx264 and copies all audio streams.
+- `-map 0 -c copy -c:v:1 libx264 -c:a:137 libvorbis` will copy all the streams except the second video, which will be encoded with libx264, and the 138th audio, which will be encoded with libvorbis.

 ## Cut video